 European University Student Research

-Call for Undergraduate Research Proposals Now Open!
+Call for University Research Proposals

 University researchers in Europe are encouraged to submit proposals in transit packaging.
 While original concepts are welcomed and encouraged, research in the following topics would be of interest as well: